paldhous/ucb/2016/dataviz/md_raw/class3.md

 First, rename `Neonat Mortal` as `Neonatal death rate (per 1,000 births)`.
 Then, open a new worksheet, drag this variable to `Rows` and `Year` to `Columns`.
 The chart should now look like this:

 ![](./img/class3_21.jpg)
+Replace!

 Now drag `Country` to `Detail` in the `Marks` shelf to draw one line per country:

 ![](./img/class3_22.jpg)

 Drag region to `Color`, set the transparency to 75%, and remove the color legend.
-Notice that this data starts in 1990.
-To make the range consistent with the treemaps, drag `Year (discrete)` to filter and select all years apart from 1990 and 2014.

 Now right-click on the X axis, select `Edit Axis`, edit the dialog box as follows and click `OK`: